toluaina/pgsync/README.rst

   Enable `logical decoding <https://www.postgresql.org/docs/current/logicaldecoding.html>`_ in your Postgres setting.

-  - you would also need to set up two parameters in your Postgres config postgresql.conf
+  - You would also need to set up two parameters in your Postgres config postgresql.conf

     ```wal_level = logical```